 I have to tell you guys something that feels somewhat like a confession.
-For the past 5 years (so a year before starting this blog) I have struggled with amenorrhea.
+For the past five years (so a year before starting this blog) I have struggled with amenorrhea.
 If you think the word struggled is a bit extreme, I get that.
 How could not having a period be a struggle?
 Well, it is.
-It is because you know your body isn’t functioning right, you know something is wrong and you don’t know what to do.
+It is because you know your body isn’t functioning right, you know something is wrong, and you don’t know what to do.
 I had always intended to write about it, but I didn’t want to add to the confusion out there.
-I had read so many posts from people who had it but hadn’t solved it, I didn’t want to contribute to the confusion.
+I had read so many posts from people who had it but hadn’t solved it, and I didn’t want to contribute to the confusion.
 I wanted to share the answer.
-However, if you would have asked me 4 years ago if I thought it would take 5 long years to get my cycle back, I probably would have fainted.
+However, if you would have asked me four years ago if I thought it would take five long years to get my cycle back, I probably would have fainted.

 - “But you don’t look too skinny or emaciated?” —> my general reaction, “so what do I look like then?”

-- “But I’ve been way skinnier than you and I haven’t lost my period yet” —> “thank you for pointing that out”
+- “But I’ve been way skinnier than you, and I haven’t lost my period yet” —> “thank you for pointing that out.”

 - “This may never go away for you.” —> this was said to me by the first Doctor I saw at Loma Linda.
 I’ll never forget his words.
 My thoughts, “I’ll show you.”

 - “Maybe you should go back on birth control until your ready to have kids.” —> My thoughts, “how the hell does that solve the problem?”